Spending has increased 20-35 per cent in past two years

 In 10-15 years, investment in cyber security has remained focused on threat prevention rather than detection and solution.
 But where the threats are getting more advanced, implementation of a stronger security system has made its way to the priority list of companies.

 Over two years, security spend has risen between 20 per cent and 35 per cent in India, Sanjoy Sen, senior director at Deloitte India, said.
-"Indian enterprises have looked at as well as non-technological holes to address the threat issue."
+"Indian enterprises have looked at technology as well as non-technological holes to address the threat issue."

-IT research and advisory company also sees the Indian market for security infrastructure (software and hardware) and services (consulting, MSS, implementation and support) together growing to $1.4 billion by 2017 from $989 million this year.
+IT research and advisory company Gartner also sees the Indian market for security infrastructure (software and hardware) and services (consulting, MSS, implementation and support) together growing to $1.4 billion by 2017 from $989 million this year.

 "There is no way that you can prevent every threat.
 In India, most enterprises have predominantly spent towards preventive measures like Firewall in the past," said Ambarish Deshpande, managing director, India, Bluecoat Systems.

 “Since the industry has now matured, it (the industry) is expected to focus on spending towards more enhanced tools to tackle advanced cyber threats.
 Detecting the threat, analysing it and then spend good amount of intelligence to remove it.
-This is what will drive the spending growth,” Deshpande added.
+This is what will drive the IT security spending growth,” Deshpande added.

 "It is expected to grow exponentially in coming years," he said.